IvanLoke/websiteBlocker/README.md

 ## ⚠️ Disclaimer

 - Editing the `/etc/hosts` file requires **administrative privileges**.
+- Do not tamper with yaml configs directly.
+Instead use the CLI menu to interact with configs
 - Use this tool responsibly and proceed with caution.

 ## 🚀 Let's Get Productive!